MoeCancode/markdown-generator/README.md

   ## Description
   ---
-    This project helps save a programmers time by generating a detailed and nice looking README file for their project.
+    This project helps save a programmer's time by generating a detailed and professional-looking README file for their project.
 It prompts the user to enter values/descriptions for important README sections and outputs a markdown file that nicely displays all the information.
 This current README file that you are reading right now was also produced with the help of this generator.

   <br>